chrystalio/chrystalio/README.md

 </div>

 ## 👨🏻‍💻 About Me :
-- 🧠 Bangkit Academy Cohort 2024 - Cloud Computing
+- 🧠 Bangkit Academy 2024 Distinction Graduate - Cloud Computing
-- 🎓 Third-year Computer Science student from Batam, Indonesia 🇮🇩
+- 🎓 Fourth-year Computer Science student from Batam, Indonesia 🇮🇩
 - 💼 Full-time programmer passionate about coding
 - 🌐 Interested in anything related to Tech
 - 💬 Enthusiastic about learning and collaborating in Web Development